zoetyu/workshop-ws-04-24-chrome-extension/README.md

 **Motivation**:exclamation::exclamation::exclamation:

-# Publish
+# Publish :stuck_out_tongue_closed_eyes:
-You can use the steps above to run the extension in your own browser, but actually publishing the extension takes a bit more work and $$, so we won't cover it here, but if you are interested here are the [Chrome instructions for publishing an extension](https://developer.chrome.com/webstore/publish)
+You can use the steps above to run the extension in your own browser, but actually publishing the extension takes a bit more work and :money_with_wings:, so we won't cover it here, but if you are interested here are the [Chrome instructions for publishing an extension](https://developer.chrome.com/webstore/publish).

 <!-- # Uploading Your Extension*